Video Length: 85 minutes

 Many shelters are not sure how serious specific canine behavior problems can be, and what methods will work to address them.
 Even common problems like jumping, mouthiness and fear can compromise a dog's chances for adoption.
 But most of these dogs can be helped with a simple program of identification and behavior modification.

 Join us for this free webcast from Maddie's InstituteSM with Veterinary Behaviorist Dr. Sheila (Segurson) D'Arpino from the Center for Shelter Dogs as she presents Shelter Dog Mod Squad: Identifying and Modifying Canine Behavior Problems in Shelters.
-The recorded version of this webcast is available below.

 Information covered will include: